SU(2)-cyclic surgeries and the pillowcase: Finiteness of limit slopes

 where $\tilde{C}$ is the lift of $C$ to $T^2$ satisfying $\alpha=\frac{\pi}{2}$ and $\tilde{C'} = (\phi_1)^{-1}(\tilde{C})$ is the corresponding lift of $C'$.
 Thus by hypothesis $X^w_{\pertdata(1)}(Y_1(K))$ consists of $2n$ points $A_1, \dots, A_{2n}$.

 Our goal is to associate an instanton Floer homology group $I_*^{\pertdata(1)}(Y_1(K))_w$ to this perturbation data and show that it is isomorphic to the usual group $I_*(Y_1(K))_w$; then the rank of the latter will be at most $2n$, and hence by definition $\KHI(K)$ will have rank at most $n$.
-In order to carry this out, we must first show that all points of $X^w_{\pertdata(1)}(Y_1(K))$ are irreducible and nondegenerate.
+In order to carry this out, we must first show that all points of $X^w_{\pertdata(1)}(Y_1(K))$ are irreducible and nondegenerate, and then an additional small perturbation which we suppress from the notation will fix the set of generators while ensuring that the moduli spaces of trajectories which define the differential are transversely cut out as well.
+(See \cite[\S5.5.1]{donaldson-book} for discussion of this last perturbation, or \cite[Proposition~3.18]{km-yaft} for a concise statement.)

 For irreducibility, we note that the 2-forms $\mu_k$ appearing in the definition of $\theta^t_{\pertdata}(A)$ are supported entirely on $[0,1] \times T^2$.
 In particular, any connection $A$ with equivalence class